 Succotash is typically a side dish recipe that uses sweet corn and lima beans.
 But no one in my family really likes lima beans so they we didn’t use them in this succotash recipe.

 An easy vegetable side dish that can use frozen corn, canned corn or even leftover corn form dinner or a holiday meal!

-- 4 cups fresh or frozen corn
+- 4 cups fresh, frozen or canned corn

 - 2 cups red bell pepper, chopped